RSMUSD365/PowerPlatform-ShoppingDistance/README.md

 ## Main Components
 - **Web portal**: Customers can reserve desired timeframe for shopping with information regarding party size and potential COVID-19 exposure.
-- **Tablet app for personnel**: Employees can check-in customers, monitor capacity and manage walk-in queues by entering customer information, party size and potential COVID-19 factors.
+- **Tablet app for personnel**: Employees can check-in customers, monitor capacity, and manage walk-in queues by entering customer information, party size, and potential COVID-19 factors.
 - **Model Driven app for managers**: Managers can setup master data such as timeslot templates and store locations.

 ## Compatible Devices